danielnelson37/problem-set-2_1/fellow-submissions/Laisha-Calalpa.md

     ```

 4. What is the difference between using the _strict_ and _non-strict_ equality operators?
     The `strict` equality operator does not allow for non-equal values to undergo coercion.
+    While _non-strict_ equality operators allow for coercion to occur with different data types
+    in order to execute the command.

 5. What are the seven JavaScript data types?
 Which of these are considered _primitive_?
     The seven JavaScript data types are `number`, `string`, `boolean`, `null`, `undefined`,`symbol`.
-    All data types excluding `symbol` are considered primitive data types
+    All data types excluding `symbol` are considered primitive data types.

 6. What does the code below return?
     ```